tls-md/tls-md/TLS/Concepts/RAFTER.md

 # Criteria and general notes
 ## Old Chinese Criteria
 HUANG
-The general term for a rafter is chuán 椽, but the word also refers specifically to a round rafter.
+The general term for a rafter is chuán [[椽]], but the word also refers specifically to a round rafter.
 ## Modern Chinese Criteria
 房梁
 屋梁